 Trends and Latest Developments

 The decision to end free COVID testing occurred amidst evolving trends in the pandemic landscape.
 As vaccination rates increased and new variants emerged, the focus shifted from mass testing to targeted interventions and individual risk management.
-However, the virus continued to pose a threat, particularly to unvaccinated individuals and those with underlying health conditions.
+That said, the virus continued to pose a threat, particularly to unvaccinated individuals and those with underlying health conditions.

 Tips and Expert Advice